gangural/chwap/README.md

 # chwap
 Swap and change RGB channels on image.
 Also, you can invert them with this tool.
 ## Installation
-This tool is designed to work with Python 3, so it have to be installed.
+This tool is designed to work with Python 3, so it has to be installed.
 Also, you need python3-pip to install requirements.
 First, clone this repository and `cd` to it: `git clone https://github.com/gangural/chwap; cd chwap`.
 Then install the requirements (run as superuser): `pip3 install -r requirements.txt`.
 That's all!
 ## Usage
 To get list of options, use `-h` flag: